craigmayhew/dns-adventure-game/README.md

 # dns-adventure-game
 You are the lone sysadmin.
 One day to retirement.
+You have one job.
 Keep everything online until 5pm.

 <p align="center">
   <br>